TTitcombe/Model-Inversion-SplitNN/README.md

 # Defending SplitNN with Noise

-Applying differential privacy to Split Neural networks (DPSNN).
+Applying noise to Split Neural networks.
 Code for NOT YET PUBLISHED.

 ## Summary